tekiplanet/tekiplanet-app-upgrade/converting-rewards.md

 2. System selects a random eligible task based on user's reward points
 3. User completes the task
 4. System verifies completion and grants the specified reward
+5. User claims the reward (course access or cash)
+6. System marks the reward as claimed and prevents duplicate claims

 ---